anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 Authentication setup was completed or skipped where appropriate.

-No MFA QR codes, verification codes, passwords, or PIN setup screens should be uploaded to GitHub.
+No MFA QR codes, verification codes, passwords, or PIN setup screens were uploaded to GitHub.

 ---